bonevbs/bonevbs.github.io/_pages/about.md

 Hi, this is my home on the web.
 We could've been freezing fishes, but somehow we made it both here.
 So let me introduce myself.

 I am Boris, Physicist, Aerospace Engineer and hopefully a Mathematician soon.
 This website is intended to be a collection of all the things that are of interest to me.
-Apart from the obvious ones there are Paleontology, Algorithms, Economics, AI, Music and many more.
+Apart from the obvious ones, there are Paleontology, Algorithms, Economics, AI, Music and many more.

 Who knows?
 Maybe I might start a blog.